Dhanbad: Population

-Religion
+Languages

-Hinduism is the dominant religion with over 81% adherents.
-The minority religions are Islam, Sikhism and Christianity.
+At the time of the 2011 Census of India, 46.32% of the population spoke Hindi, 11.83% Urdu, 10.55% Khortha, 9.77% Bengali, 8.08% Magahi, 7.20% Bhojpuri, 1.33% Maithili and 0.92% Santali as their first language.

 Economy

 Dhanbad has one of the oldest and largest markets in the region and is also a centre of large scale industries.
-It is known for its coal mines and industrial establishments; the city is surrounded by about 112 coal mines with a total production of 27.5 million tonnes and an annual income of 7,000 million rupees through coal business.
+It is known for its coal mines and industrial establishments; the city is surrounded by about 112 coal mines with a total production of 27.5 million tonnes and an annual income of 700 crore rupees through coal business.
 There are a number of coal washeries there.

 Education

 Dhanbad is a leading center of education in eastern India.
 The city's education system is followed as of the Indian Education System.
 Schooling is followed by 10+2+3 plan.
 Most of the schools in Dhanbad are of CBSE, ICSE and state board.
 The medium of instruction in schools are Hindi, Santali and Urdu and as well as Bengali and Kurmali.
-Popular schools in Dhanbad includes the Carmel School Digwadih, DAV Public School, Delhi Public School, De Nobili School Bhuli, De Nobili School CMRI, De Nobili School FRI, Jawahar Navodaya Vidyalaya and Tata D.A.V School.
+Notable schools in Dhanbad include: Dhanbad Public School (KG Ashram), Carmel School Digwadih, DAV Public School, Delhi Public School, De Nobili School Bhuli, De Nobili School CMRI, De Nobili School FRI, Jawahar Navodaya Vidyalaya, Kendriya Vidyalaya and Tata D.A.V School.